FoxNineOne/PomoZorro/README.md

 # PomoZorro

 A (Work in Progress) Pomodoro timer - with Zorro Sombre music

 Current Status can be viewed here: https://pomozorro.netlify.app/

 The timer allows you two select your own duration of work and resting timess.
 A playlist of Zorro Sombre music plays whilst the timer progresses.

 Currently , you can skip and repeat songs.

-Would like to implement playlist manipulation (change order of playlists, enable/diisable songs) , volumne control for work/rest mode.
+Would like to implement playlist manipulation (change order of playlists, enable/diisable songs) , volume control for work/rest mode, and have slow flahing of screen when on pause mode.

 This is a bit of design nightmare at the moment, this is not a priority for me until I've completed the functionality